A podcast cover featuring John Demby for the Salesforce Admins Podcast.

 “We started thinking about how people consume data,” John says, “and I think it’s changed.”
 People want to consume data within the flow of their work.
 They don’t want to have to go looking around for things, or sift through multiple dashboards to figure out what information is relevant.

-That’s where Tableau Pulse comes in.
+That’s where Pulse for Salesforce comes in.
 It provides contextual, relevant insights from your data directly into Salesforce.
 With a simple KPI scorecard, you and your users can see what metrics are up, what metrics are down, and get insights about the next steps you should take.

 AI-infused and ready to share

-John shares a lot more great stuff about Tableau Pulse and Tableau Einstein, so be sure to take a listen.
+John shares a lot more great stuff about Pulse for Salesforce and Tableau Einstein, so be sure to take a listen.
 And don’t forget to subscribe to the Salesforce Admins Podcast so you never miss an episode.

 Podcast swag